 The Stippler/Deerfoot Stippler brush

-It’s easy to see the reference to a deer’s foot in the short flared shaped of this angled brush.
-Its semi-soft bristles typically mix soft and coarse hairs in order to produce a stippled effect, allowing the Deerfoot suggest textures such as trees or foliage.
+It’s easy to see the reference to a deer’s foot in the short, flared shaped of this angled brush.
+Its semi-soft bristles typically mix soft and coarse hairs in order to produce a stippled effect, allowing the Deerfoot to be used to suggest textures such as trees or foliage.
 This technique is most successful with slightly dry paint.

 The Striper/Dagger/Dagger Striper brush (mainly for watercolour or ink)

 These soft, exotic looking brushes have a flat ferrule, and a long curving angled shape with a pointed tip.
 The unusual shape is designed for the creation of very expressive strokes, allowing as they do for a wide wash that can end in a fine point.
 Daggers are used largely for watercolour and gouache, or in sign writing.

 The Swordliner brush (mainly for watercolour or ink)

 These are very similar in shape to the Dagger but generally come in smaller sizes and have slightly longer hairs, making them more difficult to control but producing very expressive marks.